-“Being able to hear, read and talk about music with musicians in their language is a big help,” says Keith Hatschek, program director for Music Management and Music Industry Studies at University of the Pacific Conservatory of Music.
+“Being able to hear, read and talk about music with musicians in their language is a big help,” says Keith Hatschek, author and former program director for Music Management and Music Industry Studies at University of the Pacific Conservatory of Music.
 He spent many years as a recording engineer, producer, project manager, and as VP of sales and marketing at a large recording studio in the Bay Area.

 How much musical background is necessary?

 The level of musical proficiency needed to be accepted into a music business program will depend on the requirements at the school(s) you want to apply to.
 And that often depends on where the program is housed.

 If music business is a major offered through a music school or department, an audition may be required, although the bar for being accepted will likely be lower than for a performance major.
 Some music schools offer the option of taking audition vs. non-audition tracks.

 If music business is offered through a university business school, it’s unlikely that an audition or specific level of proficiency will be required.

 Some schools use program names such as “music business” or “music industry” or “music management” interchangeably.
 Others make distinctions among these.